nwjs/grunt-nw-builder/README.md

 Type: `Boolean`
 Default Value: `false`

-Enables the creation of release directories named with a timestamp instead of the version number (set in package.json).
+Enables the creation of release directories named with a timestamp instead of the app_version.

 #### options.win
 Type: `Boolean`